preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 And, if need be, it can grow into decoupled deployment units and eventually - separate services.

 ### Conclusion
-The decoupling mode is one of those things which can change over time and a good architecture should setup the system to easily change the mode if necessity comes.
+The decoupling mode is one of those things which can change over time and a good architecture should set up the system to easily change the mode if necessity comes.

 ## Boundaries: Drawing Lines
 Software architecture == the art of drawing lines, called "boundaries"

-Boundaries which are drawn early are for the purposes of deferring decisions for much later in order to prevent those decisions from polluting the core business logic.
+Boundaries that are drawn early are for the purposes of deferring decisions for much later in order to prevent those decisions from polluting the core business logic.
 One of the main reasons development slows down as a project evolves is because of the coupling of the project with early decisions.

 ### A couple of stories
-The first "sad story" being told is about a company which had a successful GUI application & clients wanted a web version of it.
+The first "sad story" being told is about a company that had a successful GUI application & clients wanted a web version of it.
 To accomplish this, the developers decided to create a complex "three-tier architecture" which was meant to live in multiple servers.

-This complicated development tremendously as any message had to be marshalled/unmarshalled multiple times & there was, in general, a lot of overhead.
+This complicated development tremendously as any message had to be marshaled/unmarshaled multiple times & there was, in general, a lot of overhead.

-In the end, the company never utilized server farms and sold their solution as a single-server application.
+In the end, the company never utilized server farms and sold its solution as a single-server application.
 The overdesign was unnecessary.

 Another sad story being told is about a company running a small taxi-like business, managing fleets of cars.
 They hired an "architect" to help with their software.
 The guy decided, off of the get-go, that what this company needed was a full-blown enterprise-level service-oriented architecture.